ydn/rss_yap_app/readme.markdown

 #### Setting the feed url

 * Open index.php in a text editor
-* Set the "$feedUrl" variable at the top of the file to point to the RSS feed of your choice
+* Set the "$feedUrl" variable at the top of the file to point to the RSS feed of your choice, e.g. "http://sports.yahoo.com/sow/rss.xml"
 * Save the file and reload the app
+* Note: by default, yapgen only handles RSS syntax.
+Also, some feeds may require special handling.

 ## License